oracle/oci-go-sdk/README.md

 ## Working with the SDK
-Generally speaking, you can start working with the sdk by importing the service package, creating a client, and make calls with client.
+Generally speaking, you can start working with the sdk by importing the service package, creating a client, and making calls with client.

 ### Configuring
 You can configure the sdk with your credentials by creating a settings file in:
- `$HOME/.oci/config` that looks like the following
+ `$HOME/.oci/config` that looks like the following:
  ```
  [DEFAULT]
  user=[user ocid]